 McMaken has a better solution:

 A more even-handed analysis, it would seem, would compare federal spending to the overall size of the economy and to federal tax revenues.
 Moreover, there are other factors which complicate the comparisons, such as the fact that California exports its poor to Texas and other low-cost states.

 Somehow, and in some way, Moocher States analysis will be used by the liberals to make a point against conservatives and libertarians and the hypocrisy of less-government ideological leaners, leaning on the most in federal dollars.

-Team Moocher, suit up and pay attention—the rules of the game keep changing.We value your comments!
-Please weigh in on our comment section below.
+Team Moocher, suit up and pay attention—the rules of the game keep changing.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com